 Through plastic tubes placed in large veins and arteries in the body, the ECMO machine pumps blood from the patient's body to an artificial lung (oxygenator), which adds oxygen and removes carbon dioxide.
 The ECMO machine returns the blood to the patient via a pump with the same force as the heart, replacing its function.

 For inpatient transfer requests, please call (866) TX-SHOCK.
 For outpatient clinic consultation requests, please call (972) 940-9500 or fax a referral to (972) 940-9538.

 Heart assist devices

-Our ventricular assist device (VAD) program is uniquely equipped to handle the medical, social, psychological and financial needs of heart patients.
-Since beginning the program in 1996, over 250 VADs have been implanted.
+Our ventricular assist device (VAD) program is patient-centered and equipped to handle the medical, social, psychological and financial needs of heart patients.
+Since the program’s inception in 1996, more than 250 VADs have been implanted.

 Through heart failure classification improvement and a higher projected survival rate and quality of life, the program is able to offer patients a new beginning.